locationtech/rasterframes/pyrasterframes/src/main/python/docs/concepts.md

 A tile (sometimes called a "chip") is a rectangular subset of a @ref:[scene](concepts.md#scene).
 As a scene is a raster, a tile is also a raster.
 A tile can conceptually be thought of as a two-dimensional array.

-Some EO data has many bands or channels.
-Tiles in this context are conceptually a three-dimensional array, with the extra dimension representing the bands.
+Some EO data has many @ref:[bands](concepts.md#band) or channels.
+Within RasterFrames, this third dimension is handled across columns of the DataFrame, such that the tiles within DataFrames are all two-dimensional arrays.

 Tiles are often square and the dimensions are some power of two, for example 256 by 256.

 The tile is the primary discretization unit used in RasterFrames.
-Each band of a scene is in a separate column.
-The scene's overall @ref:[extent](concepts.md#extent) is carved up into smaller extents for each tile.
-Each row of the DataFrame contains a two-dimensional tile per band column.
+The scene's overall @ref:[extent](concepts.md#extent) is carved up into smaller extents and spread across rows.

 [CRS]: https://en.wikipedia.org/wiki/Spatial_reference_system